AlexMayol/midnight_products_cms/README.md

 ## Frontend
 You can find the code for the frontend part in this repository.
 You can see a classic Nuxt.js folder structure since it was my framework of choice.
-The app has 3 main routes
+The app has 3 main routes:
+1. Colors: here you can create a color.
+Give it a name (label) and pick a color with the native HTML5 color input.
+In a product, you'll see a preview of the color and the label as the title.

 ## FAQ